szabgab/perlmaven.com/sites/en/pages/index.md

 * [Ruby](https://code-maven.com/ruby)
 * [SVG](https://code-maven.com/svg), Scalable Vector Graphics examples in JavaScript and Python.

-If you are a <b>beginner</b>, or would like to refresh your Perl programming knowledge, you can go over the [Perl tutorial](/perl-tutorial) or watch the [Beginner Perl Maven video course](/beginner-perl-maven-video-course).
+If you are a **beginner**, or would like to refresh your Perl programming knowledge, you can go over the [Perl tutorial](/perl-tutorial) or watch the [Beginner Perl Maven video course](/beginner-perl-maven-video-course).

 ---

-If you need to <b>maintain a large piece of software</b> written in Perl by other people in the last 5-10-15 years, that's a challenge.
+If you need to **maintain a large piece of software** written in Perl by other people in the last 5-10-15 years, that's a challenge.
 Especially if you did not get proper training in Perl.
 You are probably limited to a specific and old version of Perl.
 Check out, the [Perl tutorial](/perl-tutorial)!
 You can probably skip the part about installing Perl, but the rest of the tutorial will be relevant for you.

 ---

-Perl is often used in <b>Test Automation</b>.
+Perl is often used in **Test Automation**.
 If you work in this field, or if you'd like to work in this field (it is much more fun to find bugs in other people's code than in yours :), then you can read the [Perl tutorial](/perl-tutorial) and the series on [Test Automation using Perl](https://perlmaven.com/testing).

 ---

-If you build <b>new web applications</b> - either privately or inside a company - you can start by reading the article comparing [CGI, mod_perl and PSGI](/perl-cgi-mod-perl-psgi).
+If you build **new web applications** - either privately or inside a company - you can start by reading the article comparing [CGI, mod_perl and PSGI](/perl-cgi-mod-perl-psgi).
 From there you can go on reading the generic [Perl tutorial](/perl-tutorial) or the articles on [Mojolicious](/mojolicious),  [Perl Dancer](/dancer), [Catalyst](/catalyst),